 If there’s one skincare product that doesn’t get the hype it deserves, it’s serums.
 Unlike cleanser, toner, and moisturizer, serums tend to get a little left out, which is just so wrong considering they have the potential to make the biggest difference to your skin!
 So, we’re here to help you get to know serums better and clear up any confusion surrounding them.

 What is Serum?

 A serum is one of the most potent formulas on your shelf as it’s packed with active ingredients that can target multiple skin issues.

 How are Serums Different from My Other Skincare Products?

 If you’re wondering what the difference is between a moisturizer, face oil and serum, it’s what a serum doesn’t include.
 Serums are normally free of heavier, moisturizing ingredients (like occlusives) that protect your skin by creating a barrier, which could otherwise prevent them from really getting to work.
-This is why serums are normally pricier than moisturizers, as you’re basically paying for just the best ingredients.
+This is why serums are normally pricier than moisturizers, as you’re basically paying for the best ingredients.
 This also means that if you’re going to splurge on skincare, let it be on a serum!